 On June 21, the Summer Solstice Day, the sun moves into the constellation Gemini (The United).

 Gemini is the tenth chapter of the Star Bible and is a picture of two men.
-One has the bright star Pollux (He Who Comes to Suffer) at the head and the star Alhena (The Wounded) at the foot, a clear representation of Christ as the wounded Seed of Woman.
+One has the bright star Pollux (He Who Comes to Suffer) at the head and the star Alhena (The Wounded) at the foot, a clear representation of Christ as the wounded Seed of Woman, bruised in the heel.
 The other has the bright star Castor (The Ruler) at the head and the star Mebsuta (Treading Under Foot) in the foot, a picture of Christ the victorious Seed of Woman treading Satan underfoot.
+Thus Gemini pictures not two men but one, Jesus, as He came to suffer and will come to rule.
 Two of the constellations associated with Gemini convey the same message, with Canis Minor (The Victorious) and its bright star Procyon (Redeemed) representing the suffering savior and Canis Major (The Leader) and the brightest star in the heavens, Sirius (The Prince) representing Christ the Ruler.

 Because the sun moves through the lower portions of Gemini, the two bright stars of Pollux (He Who Comes to Suffer) and Castor (The Ruler) are visible above the North Western horizon after sunset.
-Right beside these pictures of the Suffering and Triumph of the Seed of Woman you will see the bright planet Jupiter, which represents the Suffering Savior.
-The planet Saturn, representing Christ’s Triumph, is south of the Zenith Point in the Constellation Libra.
+Also just after sunset, along with these pictures of the Suffering and Triumph of the Seed of Woman, you will see the planet Jupiter, which represents the Suffering Savior to the South, and the planet Saturn, representing Christ the Ruler to the East.

 So tonight take your binoculars and look for Pollux, Castor, Jupiter, and Saturn as they showcase the triumph of Christ, the Seed of Woman.
-And don’t keep the good news to yourself.
+And tell someone there is still time to accept Christ and avoid the judgment to come.